 (*Please note this post has affiliate links.
 Ordering through my site will not change the price you pay.
 A tiny commission will come to Grandma’s to help offset the cost of running this blog.
 I truly appreciate the support.)

-Things You need to Make This Creamy Pumpkin Soup Recipe:
+Things You need to Make This Gluten Free Pumpkin Soup Recipe:

 - Vitamix, blender, or a hand mixer if you are roasting your own pumpkin.